History of Celine Dion in Timeline

 Loading Video...

-2019: Sale of Montreal private island home
+2019: Dion sells Montreal island home

 In 2019, Celine Dion sold her home on a private island in Montreal for US$25.5 million.

-February 2020: Release of Spotify Singles
+February 2020: Release of Spotify singles

 Loading Video...

-June 2020: Announcement of Courage World Tour Resumption
+June 2020: Announcement of Courage World Tour resumption

 After the death of her mother in 2020, Celine Dion listed her mother's Laval home for US$1.785 million.

-2020: Death of Thérèse Tanguay
+2020: Death of Thérèse Tanguay Dion

-May 2021: Return to Las Vegas Announcement
+May 2021: Announcement of return to Las Vegas

-On May 21, 2021, it was announced Celine Dion would return to Las Vegas in November of the same year for a limited-run installment of ten dates in collaboration with Resorts World Las Vegas.
+On 21 May 2021, it was announced Celine Dion would return to Las Vegas in November of the same year, for a limited-run installment of ten dates in collaboration with Resorts World Las Vegas.

 2021: Honorary Doctorate from Berklee College of Music